-And don't forget, it's time to get ready for the April 2015 PCC Challenge!
+While we finish voting, it's time to get ready for the June 2015 PCC Challenge!
 Check here for the themes, rules and entry submission form and take a chance on great prizes from our sponsor Sculpey Products!

 PLAN AHEAD - 2015 Challenge Themes!